Goalundo Ghat

-Goalundo Ghat (also spelled Goalanda and Goalondo; গোয়ালন্দঘাট) is a small town and pourasabha in Goalandaghat Upazila, Rajbari District, Dhaka Division, Bangladesh, South Asia.
-There are two railway stops one at Goalundo Ghat and one at Goalundo Bazar.
+Goalundo Ghat (also spelled Goalanda and Goalondo; গোয়ালন্দঘাট) is a small town and pourasabha in Goalandaghat Upazila, Rajbari District, Dhaka Division, Bangladesh.
+There are two railway stops in the town, one at Goalundo Ghat and one at Goalundo Bazar.
 The town has an area of 4.86 km2 and a population of 22,000 inhabitants (2001 estimate).